Data protection

 • family situation (e.g. marital status, number and age of children etc.);

-• economic, financial and tax information (e.g. tax ID, tax status, income and others revenues, value of your assets);
+• economic, financial and tax information (e.g. tax ID, tax status, fiscal address, income and others revenues, value of your assets);

 • education and employment information (e.g. level of education, employment, employer’s name, remuneration);

-• banking and financial information (e.g. bank account details, product and services owned and used, credit card number, money transfers, assets, declared investor profile, credit history, any defaults in making payments);
+• banking and financial information (e.g. bank account details, products and services owned and used, credit card number, money transfers, assets, declared investor profile, credit history, any defaults in making payments);

-• transaction data (including full beneficiary names, address and transaction details including communications on bank transfers of the underlying transaction);
+• transaction data (including full beneficiary names, address and transaction details including communications on bank transfers of the underlying transactions);

-• data relating to your habits and preferences (data which relates to your use of our products and services);
+• data relating to your habits and preferences (in relation to the use of our products and services);

 • information about your device (including MAC address, technical specifications and uniquely identifying data); and